Help for landlords and letting out homes

 Once we have received your application, we follow a formal consultation procedure to allow the applicant and other relevant parties to comment on the proposed conditions before the licence is formalised.

-You may not set up a house in multiple occupation until the licence is granted, and this could take up to 12 weeks.
+Operating a HMO without a licence is a criminal offence, if you haven’t submitted an application you could face prosecution or a fine of up to £30,000.
 If you haven’t heard from us within 12 weeks of making your application, contact us.
 If your application fails, contact us in the first instance.